 Why should you protect your plaster cast?
 The first reason is that the cast can get soggy when it is exposed to water; it may slip off.
 The second problem is that water may then seep through the cast and cause infection.

-When you really cannot have a bath or shower when you have a broken hand, leg or arm, personal hygiene is easier with these Expandable Wipes.
+When you really cannot have a bath or shower when you have a broken hand, leg or arm, personal hygiene is easier with these wet wipes.
 Although designed for travel, this CareCo bathroom equipment can be a great way to keep clean when you have limited control over one or more of your limbs due to injury.
 Simply add a little water and they expand into a washcloth, making it easier to keep yourself clean when you can’t have a good soak or take a shower.
 You don’t need anything else.
 Our packs come in two sizes: with four pieces or with nine.